vibeshell/vibesh/README.md

 * **Supernatural Speed** - YOLO modes for trusted environments where productivity matters most
 * **Learning Tool** - See the exact commands behind your natural language requests, leveling up your CLI skills

+# Disclaimer

+**In case this isn't obvious, this is very dangerous to run.**
+We included a devcontainer build so that you can test it, but running this on your actual computer could be _really bad_ (but it might be _really awesome_ too.
+Did you really need your root fs anyway?)

 ## Requirements

 - Go 1.16+ installed